François Capois: Battle of Vertières

-On November 18, 1803, Jean-Jacques Dessalines had ordered Capois to take Vertières, a fort situated upon a mount.
-Capois-la-Mort advanced with a demi-brigade which, horribly mutilated, soon recoiled before the cannon fire coming from the fort.
-He led it back for a second time, but was again driven to the bottom of the hill by the mitrailleuse.
+On November 18, 1803, Jean-Jacques Dessalines had ordered Capois to capture Vertières, a fort situated upon a mount, from the French.
+He advanced with his half-brigade which, horribly mutilated, soon recoiled before the cannon fire coming from the fort.
+He led it back for a second time, but was again driven to the bottom of the hill by French fire.